kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

             macOS:\
             <img src="./media/image149.png" width="672" height="720" />

     1. Windows uses the WSL2 backend which defaults to 50% of RAM or 8GB, whichever is less, and the same number of CPUs as the host.
-This may be overridden
+This may be overridden with a [`%UserProfile%\.wslconfig` file](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configuration-setting-for-wslconfig) with, for example:
+       ```
+       [wsl2]
+       memory=10GB
+       processors=4
+       ```

 4. Open a terminal or command prompt and download the image:
     ```